 You will benefit from:

-- a central location, close to transport links, and a short walk or bus ride away from the Penrhyn Road campus (where classes take place);
+- a central location, close to transport links, and a leisurely 20-minute walk along the river or short bus ride away from the Penrhyn Road campus (where classes take place);

-- internet connection in your room – this means you can bring your laptop so check that it is dual voltage;
+- internet connection via Ethernet cable in your room – this means you can bring your laptop so check that it is dual voltage;

 - non-smoking accommodation; and